ImaanBontle/SDV-IW-climate-control/README.md

 If you encounter any bugs, please first remove any [incompatible mods](#incompatible) and re-run SMAPI to check if the issue resolves itself.
 If the bug persists or you do not see your mod included in the list, you can [submit a bug report][bugs-link].
 Please answer the prompts to the best of your ability and mention any suspected mod conflicts.
 You should provide a link to your [SMAPI log][smapi-log] in the report.

-If you would like submit a bugfix, you can do so by submitting a pull request using the https://github.com/ImaanBontle/SDV-immersive-weathers/labels/fix and https://github.com/ImaanBontle/SDV-immersive-weathers/labels/contribution labels.
+If you would like submit a bugfix, you can do so by submitting a pull request using the https://github.com/ImaanBontle/SDV-IW-climate-control/labels/fix and https://github.com/ImaanBontle/SDV-IW-climate-control/labels/contribution labels.

 <!--Feature Suggestions-->
 ### Suggestions <a id="suggestions"></a>

 If you would like to suggest a feature for this project, please [submit a feature request][request-features-link].
-While I can't guarantee these will be included in future releases, I would love to hear from you!
+While I can't guarantee these will be included in future releases, I would still love to hear from you.
 You will be credited for any suggestions that get implemented.

 <!--Translations-->
 ### Translations <a id="translations"></a>